 Our Nepali master artisan created our beautiful Vajrasattva statue with the jewelry and crown of a Bodhisattva.
 At the request of the buyer, we would be happy to adorn the crown and jewels of the statue with turquoise or red stones.
 At no extra charge, the skilled artisan can embellish the statue with these special decorations before delivery.

 The color turquoise is a special combination of blue and green.
 Indeed, blue signifies the purity of the Buddhas and green symbolizes their readiness to act.
-Additionally, devotees meditating on the color red can transform anger into wisdom.
+Additionally, devotees meditating on the color red can transform the delusion of attachment into the wisdom of discernment.
 This Vajrasattva statue will wear the adornments very well and they will inspire all those who lay their eyes on your new statue.

 Symbolism of our Vajrasattva Statue